 What is Join Rise Be?

 On the surface, we are a state funded peer-run initiative built by young people for young people based out of New Britain, Connecticut.
-We share our lived experience and create spaces for others to feel comfortable to do the same, in hope to influence positive change.
+We share our lived experience and create spaces for others to feel comfortable to do the same, in hope to influence positive change within our current mental health system and our communities.

 Our Mission is to share our perspective to influence change at the local, regional, and state levels.
 We connect with our peers and community partners to reduce discrimination against young people and we cultivate the belief that recovery is possible and we all have the capacity to achieve success.